cdapio/cdap/cdap-docs/developers-manual/source/getting-started/quick-start.rst

   ..
 Windows

-  > cdap-cli.bat send stream logEventStream ^
+  > cdap.bat cli send stream logEventStream ^
   \"255.255.255.185 - - [23/Sep/2014:11:45:38 -0400] 'GET /cdap.html HTTP/1.0' 401 2969 ' ' 'Mozilla/4.0 (compatible; MSIE 7.0; Windows NT 5.1)'\"

 Or, you can use ``curl`` and an HTTP request: